 Possibly the biggest pro of Buy Now, Pay Later is that unlike a credit card, you won’t incur any interest for your purchases.
 It’s also pretty easy to sign up and be approved for, as most platforms don’t require a credit check when you sign up, making it widely accessible for Australians over the age of 18.

-It’s easy to manage as well, with many BNPLs featuring a smartphone app where users can manage their repayments, view upcoming repayments and purchase items.
-Some BNPLs, including Klarna, also reward users with discounts and coupons to various retailers.
+It can be easy to manage as well, with many BNPLs featuring a smartphone app where users can manage their repayments, view upcoming repayments and purchase items.
+Some BNPLs, including Klarna and Afterpay, also reward users with discounts and coupons to various retailers or exclusive sale events.

 Which is the best Buy Now Pay Later company in Australia?

 This is up to you to decide, as the ‘best’ option for you will depend on how you intend to use your BNPL account.

 In saying that, Mozo's expert judges weighed up 32 buy now pay later services to find the best options as part of the Mozo Experts Choice Awards.
 They determined the winners in terms of fees, flexibility and availability, across three different categories: Small Purchases, Major Purchases & Credit Card Payment Plan.

 Here's which BNPL providers came out on top:

 We also feel that it's important to ask everyday Aussies about their experiences and preferences when it comes to a service like Buy Now Pay Later.
 The Mozo People's Choice Awards are an annual survey of Australians to find out which brands and products come out on top.
 In 2023, Mozo asked 2,660 Aussies for their thoughts on Buy Now Pay Later providers to find out which were the popular picks.